brpandey/leetcode-notes/sys-design/hacking/26_newsfeed_timeline.md

 ![img2](imgs/0063.jpg)

-* additions include separating out the fan out service, consisting of the notification service and the search indexing service.
+* Additions include separating out the fan out service, consisting of the notification service and the search indexing service.

-5. Design components in detail
+### 5. Design components in detail
 The timeline service is similar to the newsfeed service but does not have the added complexity of aggregating items from multiple sources and ranking items.